 CPSU – courses and events – held across the UK

-CPSU – useful resources: Including event managment tools, briefing papers, good practice advice, standards & frameworks
+CPSU – useful resources: Including event management tools, briefing papers, good practice advice, standards & frameworks

 My magic sports kit!